tgherzog/wbg-ogdtoolkit/en/essentials.md

 3. [Open Data for Policymakers][elearning-policymakers] provides a general overview of Open Data principles and best practices for public policymakers, with focus on the development and implementation of an Open Data program.
-   It primarily intended for public policymakers in governments that are considering the establishment or expansion of an Open Data program, and assumes no prior knowledge of Open Data or technical skills.
+   It is primarily intended for public policymakers in governments that are considering the establishment or expansion of an Open Data program, and assumes no prior knowledge of Open Data or technical skills.
 This course is much shorter than the other two, and provides no certificate option.